 “Symptoms of dehydration can range from mild to extremely serious, depending on the amount of fluid loss,” shares Hite.
 The lack of sufficient water in your body, specifically in your cells and blood vessels, can cause a range of symptoms.
 Even losing as little as 1.5% of your body’s water can impact your body not only physically, but also mentally and emotionally.
 Dehydration can lead to confusion and feelings of agitation and anxiety.

 Symptoms of mild dehydration may include:

 - Production of urine that is less often than normal

 - Less wet diapers

-The best way to stay hydrated is to drink plenty of fluids.
-This can be water, diluted juice, and sugar-free sports drinks.
-Moderate your intake of sports drinks.
-Although they are filled with electrolytes, they contain a lot of sugar.
-Since sugar causes dehydration, a sports drink should not be the only fluid to consume.
+Healthy hydration choices include water, diluted juice, and sugar-free sports drinks, although you should moderate your intake of sports drinks.
+While sports drinks are filled with electrolytes, they contain a lot of sugar.
+Since sugar promotes diuresis, a sports drink should not be the only fluid you consume.

-“These days there are numerous electrolyte solutions and rehydration solutions available, so I would have these readily available, especially if you are bringing your children.
-Children need these even more than adults.
-In fact, children should not only be given water,” recommends Sarah.
+“Today, there are countless electrolyte solutions and rehydration solutions available,” says Hite.
+“I would have these readily available, especially if you are bringing any children.
+Children will need these even more than adults.
+In fact, children should not only be given water.”

 Tips to Stay Hydrated

-Stick to a Hydration Routine
+<br>Stick to a Hydration Routine